Product Design

 Discovery processes and innovation

-Being the first Product Designer to join the team, I leveraged different human-centered methodologies to bring the user voice in a cohesive manner.
-Usability tests, heuristics evaluations and a push for incorporating user data are now established tools to decide next steps of the development
+Focusing on introducing human-centered methodologies into the team’s workflow, I started a routine of usability tests, heuristics evaluations and a push for incorporating user data are now established tools to decide next steps of the development.

 Senior UX Designer Consultant @United Nations Volunteers